ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 If type hints are optional, why bother with them?
 They produce significant benefits, especially for larger projects:

-- Clarity and Readability: Type hints serve as _documentation_.
+- Clarity and Readability: Type hints serve as documentation.
   When you see a function signature `def process(data: list[str]) -> bool`, it's immediately clear what is expected: a list of strings goes in, and a boolean comes out.
   You don't have to read through the function body or comments to guess the types.
   This makes it easier for others (and yourself, in the future) to understand the code's intent.